 Tile, Slate, and Metal Roof Tear-off Containers

 Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles.
-We route a reinforced 30-yard low-wall bin with thicker sides and a heavier floor plate to manage these jobs; we cap the fill volume well below the visual rim to keep axle weight legal.
-We haul these loads on a lowboy to ensure site safety.
-Call us for this or our general construction debris service — (430) 243-4390.
+For these projects, we route a reinforced 30-yard bin with a heavier floor plate; we cap the fill volume below the visual rim to manage axle weight.
+Our low-wall Lowboy transport ensures stability on uneven terrain.
+We also provide a general construction debris service for your mixed loads once the heavy roofing materials are cleared.

 Same-day Pickup for Fast Roof Project Turnover